Last updated on July 4th, 2019 at 09:28 am

-When you arrive in Venice, it’s easy to overlook its beaches amid the sea of historic architecture you encounter.
-Your first impulse is to park the car and get out and walk around downtown, perhaps take a side trip through the city’s historic residential neighborhoods.
+When you arrive in Venice, it’s easy to overlook the beaches of Venice amid the sea of historic architecture you encounter.
+Your first impulse is to park the car and walk around downtown, perhaps take a side trip through the city’s historic residential neighborhoods.

-But then you would be ignoring history that goes back thousands of years, long before man even thought of settling here.
+But then you would be ignoring history going back thousands of years, long before man even thought of settling here.

 Venice’s fabulous beaches are curators of history.
 They are the sands of time.

 The Shark Tooth Capitol of the World